yt-project/yt/doc/source/installing.rst

 .. code-block:: bash

-  $ conda install -c http://use.yt/with_conda/ yt
+  $ conda install -c http://use.yt/with_conda/ -c conda-forge yt

 New packages for development branch are built after every pull request is merged.
 In order to make sure you are running latest version, it's recommended